 No. The MPO staff has been rebuffed in such efforts by our membership - even by our most committed board and advisory committee members.
 Staff's perspective is that the level of government reporting has become so pervasive that people are just exhausted of it and unwilling to comply.
-Individuals are not even willing to identify themselves by age cohort, gender, or disability status.
-The MPO Committee structure does reflect a broad-based approach and attempts to be inclusive and reflect recruitment from all protected classes.
-The agency has a strong understanding of each committee member's physical, demographic, and socio-economic characteristics.
-The agency does formally request such information at all standing committee meetings to comply with such reporting requirements.
+Individuals are not even willing to identify themselves by age cohort, gender or disability status.
+The MPO Committee structure does reflect a broad-based approach and attempts to be inclusive reflect a recruitment from all protected classes.
+The Agency does have a strong understanding of each committee member's physical and demographic and socio-economic characteristics.
+The Agency does formally request such information at all standing committee meetings in an attempt to comply with such reporting requirements.